 Grow An African Violet From A Leaf – When You First Get A Leaf…

-When you get a leaf home, you want to ‘sanitize’ it to ensure you don’t run the risk of bringing in any unwanted pests, eggs or fungus that can infect your entire collection.
+When you get a leaf home, you want to ‘sanitize’ it to ensure you don’t run the risk of bringing in any unwanted pests, eggs, or fungus that can infect your entire collection.

 Translucent or Brown Spots – If the leaf has significant damage, it’s best to trash it to avoid contaminating your collection.
-If you have just a few spots that you know is cold damage, cut off those spots to keep them from spreading.
+If you have just a few spots that you know are cold damage, cut off those spots to keep them from spreading.

 Limp Leaves – Sometimes you will get a leaf in the mail that is completely limp.
 The good news is that as long as it is still green, you can save it!